-Abhinav’s parents identified early what their son had a talent for, and did everything to ensure that he focused on and pursued shooting.
+Abhinav’s parents identified early in life what their son's talent was, and did everything to ensure that he focused on and pursued shooting.

-A crucial element of successful parenting is to identify as early as possible the unique strengths of their child, and help him or her develop in that direction.
-Often, parents are lazy, and only start thinking about what the child’s career when the child is in his or her late teens.
+A crucial element of successful parenting is to identify as early as possible the unique strengths of one’s child, and help them develop in that direction.
+Often, parents are lazy, and only start thinking about the children’s career when the childrenare in their late teens.

 All children give indications about what they like doing and what they are good at early on.
 When Bindra was seven years old, he put a bottle on a person’s head, and shot at it with an air gun pellet.
 The incident convinced Abhinav’s parents about his strength.